stepci/stepci/docs/guides/testing-trpc.md

             status: /^20/
 ```

-:::info
+:::tip
-See [Workflow Syntax Reference](/reference/workflow-syntax#tests-test-steps-step-http-trpc) for more request options
+See [Testing HTTP APIs](/guides/testing-http) for the full guide on testing HTTP-based APIs
 :::